 Los Angeles Credit Card Fraud Attorneys

 If you are facing one or more criminal allegations of fraudulent activity in connection with credit or debit cards, you are likely staring down considerable jail time and very high fines if convicted.
-If you are a business owner and are being accused of engaging in this form of financial fraud, you are at risk of losing your business, along with incurring the associated criminal penalties under California, and potentially federal, law.
+If you are a business owner like a carpet cleaner and are being accused of engaging in this form of financial fraud, you are at risk of losing your business, along with incurring the associated criminal penalties under California, and potentially federal, law.
 In either case, you’ll need an experienced credit card fraud attorney to mount a defense on your behalf.

 If the authorities have you under investigation for credit card fraud, or if you have already been charged, you need to help of a skilled and knowledgeable fraud defense attorney who understands California credit card fraud laws and how to formulate a strong legal defense on your behalf.
 At Spolin Law P.C., we can evaluate all the options available to minimize, or if possible, dismiss the charges and penalties you are facing.

 Call us today at (310) 424-5816 or use our online contact form.

 Defining Credit Card Fraud in California

 Any attempt to use a credit or debit card, or the account number of such a card in an unlawful manner is a violation of California’s credit card fraud laws.
 As per all fraud offenses under California law, you are only considered guilty of this offense if your use of the card in a fraudulent manner was done with the intent to defraud.